COLLEGE OF PUBLIC HEALTH

 About the Program

-Graduate nursing education strongly reflects the values and goals of nursing and the broad mission of Temple University.
-The DNP program prepares graduates to provide primary care for individuals, families and communities grounded in evidence-based practice and research.
+The Doctor of Nursing Practice (DNP) Programs at Temple University, College of Public Health reflect the mission, vision and goals of the Department of Nursing, College of Public Health and Temple University.
+The DNP program prepares graduates to become leaders in their practice in evidence-based practice and research.
 Embedded in the program is the social context of health systems, health policy, and health economics and their impact on the individual, family and community.
-Students are prepared to provide direct primary care to individuals across diverse settings and indirect administration of systems of care, as well as to participate in the development and implementation of health policy.
-The DNP program expands students' scope of practice while maintaining a clinical primary care focus.
-Through integration of the educator, clinician and research roles, faculty work with DNP students to cultivate the value of evidence-based clinical practice and its potential impact on individuals, groups and communities.
+Based on the selected program concentration, students are prepared to provide direct primary care to individuals across diverse settings and indirect administration of systems of care, as well as to participate in the development and implementation of health policy.
+The DNP program extends the students' knowledge and skills in their selected area of study.
+Through the integration of the evidence-informed clinical practice, quality improvement and the American Association of Colleges of Nursing (AACN) essentials of nursing education, faculty work with DNP students to cultivate the value of evidence-based practice and its potential impact on populations and health systems.

 Time Limit for Degree Completion: 7 years

-Accreditation: The Doctor of Nursing Practice degree at Temple University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+Accreditation: The Doctor of Nursing Practice programs at Temple University is accredited by the Commission on Collegiate Nursing Education (https://www.aacnnursing.org/ccne-accreditation).

 Job Prospects: Graduates of the program are employed in a variety of advanced practice nursing positions.

-Licensure/Certification: Professional Nurse Licensure (RN) is required in Pennsylvania and either New Jersey or Delaware for both post-BSN and post-master's applicants.
-Additional licenses may be obtained in states in which clinical work is to be done.
-For more information about licensure, see https://www.ncsbn.org/contact-bon.htm.
+Licensure/Experience: Professional Nurse Licensure (RN) in Pennsylvania or a multistate licensure is required for both post-BSN and post-masters applicants.
+Additional licenses are required in states in which clinical work is to be done.
+Students admitted in to FIAL track must have prior pediatric clinical nursing experience.
+For more information about licensure, see https:// www.ncsbn.org/membership/us-members/contact-bon.page.

 Admission Requirements and Deadlines